 “You assholes, you were supposed to message me when you were close.
 I was ready to bash you off your bikes.
 Thought you might have been the White Scars.”

-“Oh little baby Sam, scared by a couple of bikes coming down the alley.”
-Alex said in a patronising tone.
+“Oh, little baby Sam, scared by a couple of bikes coming down the alley.”
+Alex said in a patronizing tone.

-Riley looked to Alex with shock in their eye, stepping backwards away from Sam.
+Riley looked to Alex with shock in their eye, stepping backward away from Sam.